CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 ## <a name="key-concepts">Key Concepts</a>

-Your data center is expressed as an inventory of _hosts_.
-Each host belongs to a _workflow_.
-Each workflow is comprised of one or many _boot_ steps that use a combination of _unattended assets_ and _operating system_ definitions to define a target configured state for a host.
+Your data center is expressed as an inventory of `hosts`.
+Each host belongs to a `workflow`.
+Each workflow is comprised of one or many `boot` steps that use a combination of `unattended assets` and `operating system` definitions to define a target configured state for a host.

-## <a name="vocabulary">Vocabulary</a>
+## <a name="terminology">Terminology</a>

 *Site*: A managed data center, or group of machines managed by a single Vaquero Agent.

 *Host*: A single managed machine.
 Definition includes identifying attributes (selectors), host-specific metadata, information for LOM (IPMI), and an association to a single workflow.

 *Cluster*: A grouping of hosts under a specific site.

+*Configuration*: The general name given for the collection of `Operating System`, `Assets`, `Boot` and `Workflows`.
+Please refer below for explanation.

 *Operating System*: An "installation" template containing the details to perform a network boot into a particular OS, specifying kernel, initrd, boot command-line parameters, unattended config, etc.